-- Place your socket over the element, then try to turn it in a counterclockwise direction.
+- Place your socket over the element, then try to turn it counterclockwise.

-- If the heating element isn’t dislodged, then try to move it with a breaker bar.
+- If the heating element isn’t dislodged, move it with a breaker bar.
 Slide the bar over the wrench handle.
 Then, ask someone to hold the wrench top over the heater element while you retry to turn the wrench with the bar.

 - Once the heater element starts to turn, remove the bar and turn the element using the wrench.

 So that’s the procedure to replace the water heater element without draining.
-Note that in general, water heaters’ life span is around six to ten years.
-If your water heater is as old as that, or maybe even older – then it’s best to have a new water heater.
-If what happens is vice versa, you may consider buying a replacement of the water heater element.
+Note that, in general, water heaters’ life span is around six to ten years.
+If your water heater is as old as that, or maybe even older – then it’s best to have a new one.
+If what happens is vice versa, you may consider buying a replacement for the water heater element.